loaibaniez/data-viz-project_customer-nominations/README.md

 Arrives at Active Nominations before a client meeting looking for a specific success story to reference.
 Filters by LIVE status and scans the table for the right company, segment, or solution area.
 Needs the filter to be one click away — not hidden behind a panel.

 > Three users.
 Three contexts.
 One dashboard — with a different experience designed for each.

----

-## 🔄 Process

-### Step 1 — Define the audience
-Built a user persona to understand the VoC Program Coordinator's context, goals, and level of expertise.
-This informed every design and technical decision that followed.
+> This informed every design and technical decision that followed.

 ### Step 2 — Define the needs
 Mapped must-have views including pipeline health monitoring, nomination filtering by status, segment and solution area breakdown, and a detailed nominations table with status visibility.